-Neighborhood identification and delineation are the cornerstones of the residential valuation system at the CAD.
+Neighborhood identification and delineation are the cornerstones of the residential valuation system.
 All the residential analysis work done in association with the residential valuation process is neighborhood specific.
 Neighborhoods are field-inspected and delineated based on observable aspects of homogeneity.
-Neighborhood delineation is reviewed Operiodically to determine if further neighborhood group is simply defined as similar neighborhoods in similar locations.
-Each residential neighborhood is assigned to a neighborhood group based on observable aspects of homogeneity of homogeneity between neighborhood grouping is highly beneficial in cost-derived areas of limited or no sales, or use in direct sales comparison analysis.
+Neighborhood delineation is reviewed periodically to determine if further neighborhood delineation is warranted.
+Whereas neighborhoods involve similar properties in the same location, a neighborhood group is simply defined as similar neighborhoods in similar locations.
+Each residential neighborhood is assigned to a neighborhood group based on observable aspects of homogeneity between neighborhoods.
+Neighborhood grouping is highly beneficial in cost-derived areas of limited or no sales or use in direct sales comparison analysis.
 Neighborhood groups, or clustered neighborhoods, increase the available market data by linking comparable properties outside a given neighborhood.
 Sales ratio analysis, discussed below, is performed on a neighborhood basis and in soft sale areas on a neighborhood group basis.